guettli/why-i-like-django-and-sap/README.md

 I like Python because a string can contain a `\0`.

 Usually you don't want this.
-If you data contains a `\0` then it is binary data.
+If your data contains a `\0` then it is binary data, not a string.

 This means in ABAP you should use `xstring` and in Python `bytes`.